-This prospectus relates to a rights offering extended to our ordinary shareholders and holders of American Depositary Shares, or ADSs, representing our ordinary shares, which we refer to as the Rights Offering.
-The Rights Offering is part of a Global Offering that consists of (i) the Rights Offering, and (ii) a firm commitment underwritten offering, or the Underwritten Offering.
+This prospectus relates to a firm commitment underwritten offering of our ordinary shares to be represented by American Depositary Shares, or ADSs, which we refer to as the Underwritten Offering.
+The Underwritten Offering is part of a Global Offering that consists of (i) a rights offering to be extended to our ordinary shareholders and ADS holders, or the Rights Offering, and (ii) the Underwritten Offering.
 Under German law, where a company obtains binding, irrevocable agreements from certain existing shareholders not to transfer or exercise rights to be granted in a future rights offering, the company is permitted to attempt to sell the shares represented by such rights either before or after the rights offering.
-Based on binding irrevocable agreements not to transfer or exercise rights that we obtained from certain holders of our ordinary shares, representing 74.83% of our outstanding ordinary shares (including ordinary shares represented by ADSs), we conducted the Underwritten Offering pursuant to a separate registration statement and prospectus prior to the commencement of the Rights Offering.
+Based on binding irrevocable agreements not to transfer or exercise rights that we have obtained from certain holders of our ordinary shares, representing 74.83% of our outstanding ordinary shares (including ordinary shares represented by ADSs), we are conducting the Underwritten Offering pursuant to this prospectus prior to the commencement of the Rights Offering.

-The price to public set in the Underwritten Offering is the subscription price for the Rights Offering.
-Shareholders and ADS holders as of the respective record dates for our ordinary shares and the ADSs representing our ordinary shares, who have not agreed to forego exercising their rights will have the opportunity in the Rights Offering to subscribe for up to 1,889,189 new ordinary shares or new ADSs (representing approximately 0.81% of our outstanding ordinary shares) at the subscription price.
-ADSs purchased in the Underwritten Offering are not entitled to receive rights to subscribe for ordinary shares or ADSs in the Rights Offering.
-Accordingly, a total of up to 7,389,189 ordinary shares (including ordinary shares represented by ADSs) may be sold by us in the Global Offering.
+The Rights Offering will be conducted pursuant to a separate registration statement and prospectus.
+The price to public that is set in the Underwritten Offering will be the subscription price for the Rights Offering.
+Shareholders and ADS holders as of the respective record dates for our ordinary shares and the ADSs representing our ordinary shares who have not agreed to forego exercising their rights will have the opportunity in the Rights Offering to subscribe for up to 1,681,849 new ordinary shares or new ADSs (representing approximately 0.72% of our outstanding ordinary shares) at the subscription price.
+ADSs PURCHASED IN THE UNDERWRITTEN OFFERING WILL NOT BE ENTITLED TO RECEIVE RIGHTS TO SUBSCRIBE FOR NEW ORDINARY SHARES OR NEW ADSs IN THE RIGHTS OFFERING.
+Accordingly, assuming no change in the assumed public offering price or the number of ADSs offered by us in the Underwritten Offering, as set forth on the cover page of this prospectus, a total of up to 6,681,849 ordinary shares (including ordinary shares represented by ADSs) may be sold in the Global Offering.
+We may also increase or decrease the number of ADSs we are offering in the Underwritten Offering, which would affect the number of our ordinary shares and ADSs representing our ordinary shares underlying rights granted in the Rights Offering.
+See "Dilution" for additional information.